Velythyl/velythyl.github.io/_pages/about.md

 Oh, how I wish I could use [Scala](https://www.scala-lang.org/) for machine learning...

-In my spare time I boulder, play Dungeon and Dragons, and write.
+In my spare time I boulder, hangout with friends, got to a lot of techno and jazz events, and write.
-I like learning languages: I speak French and English fluently, I am learning Japanese right now, and I can get by in German.
+I like learning languages: I speak French and English fluently, I am learning Japanese right now (yes, yes, it's to read manga, don't judge me), and I can get by in German.